 Before this format appeared, crypto exchanges had to create their own bridges between platforms for trading.
 Many projects created on Ethereum have their own tokens, all tied to one format — ERC-20.
 And now almost every centralized and decentralized exchange is built on exchanging tokens of this format.

 For ETH to be able to be traded quickly and accessibly, it needed to be brought to the widely used format of ERC-20.
 That’s why wETH came into existence.

-wETH ↔ ETH conversion
+wETH ↔ ETH swap